kconner/vim-syntax-gemtext/README.md

 # vim-syntax-gemtext

-This project adds a Gemtext syntax mode for [vim](https://www.vim.org), with syntax highlighting and file type detection.
+This is a Gemtext syntax mode for [vim](https://www.vim.org), with syntax highlighting and file type detection.

 ## Setup